-The changes we are globally experiencing have effectively altered the way we relate to each other, highlighting the importance of human connection and bringing to surface issues such as loneliness and poor communication.
+The changes we are experiencing globally have effectively altered the way we relate to each other, highlighting the importance of human connection, and bringing to surface issues such as loneliness and poor communication.

 3. Listen with an open heart.
 We normally deflect responsibility and blame others for our emotions; stay calm, breathe, listen and resist the temptation to antagonize or correct the other.

 4. Recognise unhealthy patterns.
 Unhealthy relationships are detrimental to the sense of self and stop us from moving forward in life.
 Ignoring damaging patterns will not make them disappear, and it might only delay your own healing.

 5. Appreciate the opportunity to grow, avoid judgements, and reflect in the actions you will take with a sense of compassion.
 This will close the conversation on a high note, leaving a fertile and safe ground to continue developing assertive communication.